slawterc/udacity_de_aws/README.md

-** Udacity Data Engineering for AWS Nano Degree
+**Udacity Data Engineering for AWS Nano Degree

-My works for the Nano Degree
+My project work for the Nano Degree